The Landlord and the Tenant

 “It’s about the servant’s quarters,” the glutton said as he sipped a cup of tea.

 “But you just said you don’t want more money,” I said.
 I found that tea to be the most tasteless I ever sampled, all on account of this unwelcome visitor.
 I realized that I had stood up.
 I was trembling.
 Some of the tea splashed onto my shirt sleeve but I fought hard to control my nerves.
 I quickly sat down to avoid causing a homicide.

 “Not from you.
 I have two tenants to take up two of the rooms.
 After all, you don’t have any servants yet.
 You will still have one room ready for the time you get one servant.”

 I did not respond, partly because the part of me that was willing to react was not my mouth but my fist.
 I put both fists in my pockets and waited for the insatiable monster to go.
 Now was the time to read Mike’s Thesis – Contemporary Landlordism and Tenantism.

-By the time I finished reading Mike’s brick of a paper, I had a three bedroomed bungalow with two neighbours on the compound and a cow for a lawn mower, without of course a kitchen garden.
-I couldn’t even sit on the lawn and enjoy the sunshine, unless I wanted to savour the life of a dung beetle.
+By the time I finished reading Mike’s brick of a paper, I had a three bed-roomed bungalow with two neighbors on the compound and a cow for a lawn mower, without of course a kitchen garden.
+I couldn’t even sit on the lawn and enjoy the sunshine, unless I wanted to savor the life of a dung beetle.
 From Mike’s paper, it seemed most tenants were going through similar problems.
 Tucked somewhere were a few words of comfort:

 - Landlords prefer verbal contracts because they are more like “Gone with the wind.”